-- 16.1.
-The school's curriculum for Personal Social Health Education (PSHE) will focus on promoting pupils' resilience, confidence and ability to learn. - 16.2.
+16.1.
+The school's curriculum for Personal Social Health Education (PSHE) will focus on promoting pupils' resilience, confidence and ability to learn.

+- 16.2.
 Positive classroom management and working in small groups will be implemented to promote positive behaviour, social development and high self-esteem. - 16.3.
 Where appropriate, the school will support parents in the management and development of their child. - 16.4.
 In secondary schools, peer mentoring will be used to encourage and support pupils in need. - 16.5.
 When in-school intervention is not appropriate, referrals and commissioning will be used instead.
 The Trust will continue to support the pupil as best it can. - 16.6.
 The Trust will also consider whether disruptive behaviour is a manifestation of SEMH needs. - 16.7.
-The schools will focus on work that helps to build self-esteem and self-discipline with the aim of addressing disruptive behaviour.
+The schools will focus on work that helps to build self-esteem and self-discipline with the aim of addressing disruptive behaviour. - 16.8.
+Schools will appoint a person responsible for leading on Mental Health.

-17. Education Health Care Plan (EHCP)
+17.Education Health Care Plan (EHCP)

-17.1.
-Acorn Education Trust schools will fully cooperate with the LA when research about the pupil is being conducted.
+- 17.1.
+Acorn Education Trust schools will fully cooperate with the LA when research about the pupil is being conducted. - 17.2.

-- 17.2.
 Acorn Education Trust schools will provide the LA with any information or evidence needed. - 17.3.
 All relevant teachers will be involved in contributing information to the LA. - 17.4.
-If a school decides to request an EHCP, the parents and the pupil will be informed, including the reasons for this decision. - 17.5.
-Acorn Education Trust schools will support parents to consider and provide views on a draft EHCP during the 15 calendar days. - 17.6.
+If a school decides to request an EHCP needs assessment, the parents and the pupil will be informed, including the reasons for this decision. - 17.5.
+Acorn Education Trust schools will support parents to consider and provide views on a draft EHCP. - 17.6.
 If the decision is taken not to issue an EHCP, the school will consider and implement the recommendations of feedback from the LA regarding how the pupil's outcomes can be met through the school's existing provision. - 17.7.
 Acorn Education Trust schools will admit any pupil that names the school in an EHCP or EHC needs assessment process following due consultation with the local authority. - 17.8.
-Acorn Education Trust schools will ensure that all those teaching or working with a pupil named in an EHCP are aware of the pupil's needs and that arrangements are in place to meet them. - 17.9.
+Acorn Education Trust schools will ensure that all those teaching or working with a pupil named in an EHCP are aware of the pupil's needs and that arrangements are in place to meet them.

+- 17.9.
 All reasonable provisions will be taken by the Trust to provide a high standard of education. - 17.10.
 Staff will be briefed about any potential problems and a procedure will be put into place to deal with certain situations, for example, where a risk assessment may be required. - 17.11.
-If a pupil's needs significantly change, the school will request a reassessment of an EHCP at an annual review meeting or early annual review meeting. - 17.12.
+If a pupil's needs significantly change, the school will request a re-assessment of an EHCP at an annual review meeting or early annual review meeting. - 17.12.
 Acorn Education Trust schools will ensure that any EHCP information is kept confidential and on a need-to-know basis. - 17.13.
-Information regarding a pupil's EHCP will only be shared with other educational institutions if the pupil is transferring there, for the institute to develop an individual learning plan. - 17.14.
+Information regarding a pupil's EHCP will only be shared with other educational institutions if the pupil is transferring there, for the institute to develop an individual learning plan.
+Parental consent will be sought before sharing an EHCP with an external partner. - 17.14.
 Acorn Education Trust schools will take steps to ensure that pupils and parents are actively supported in developing and reviewing EHCPs.